d-nishi/solutions/eks-rbac.md

     const EnvProdRole = createIAMRole("EnvProdRole");
 ```

 ## Step 2: Create one EKS cluster.
-Validate the cluster was created.
+Validate cluster creation.
 Add the namespaces you need.

 ### The Traditional-approach: